epfl-ada/ada-2021-project-nasa-flatpat/README.md

     - Setting up of the Jekyll theme on github, graphical design
 - Salome:
     - Data loading, processing subsampling
-    - GSDMM pipeline and topics analysis
+    - GSDMM pipeline and topics analysis on Quotes by Women/Men
     - Writing datastory, fine tuning website
 - All:
     - Hand-annotate editors and editor's gender